littlecrakage/gmail-cleaning-helper/README.md

 ## Performance

-The sender analysis fetches headers using **Gmail API batch requests** (100 messages per HTTP call), making large inbox scans significantly faster than sequential calls.
+Sender analysis uses **8 parallel HTTP workers** with thread-local `AuthorizedSession` connections, fetching ~150 emails/second while staying within Gmail API quota limits.

+- Retries automatically on 429 (rate limit), 5xx (server errors), and network exceptions — with exponential backoff up to 6 attempts
+- All API failures are logged to `api_errors.log` for inspection
-Scan results are saved to `sender_cache.json`.
-On the next run with the same limit and filter, you'll be offered to reload from cache instead of re-scanning.
-Use menu option **5** to clear the cache and force a fresh scan.
+- Scan results are checkpointed every 200 emails to `sender_cache.json`.
+If interrupted, resume from where you left off on the next run.
+Use menu option **6** to clear the cache and force a fresh scan.

 ## Security notes